andrewskm/youtrack-export/README.md

 - Can select all projects or specific projects to export
 - Exports all issue fields including custom project fields
 - Only extract unresolved tasks
-- Apply custom query to be appended to the request
 - Extracts comments and attachments
+- Apply custom query to be appended to the request (future)

 ## Storage